Skyzo69/clown/README.md

 # DISCORD CLOWN BOT 🤡

-_A stupid Discord bot to automate conversations with costume dialogs, dynamic and costume replies, a featuring human-like randomized timing patterns, support multi account. if you lazy for clown in discord you can using this script._
+_A stupid Discord bot to automate conversations with costume dialogs, dynamic and costume replies, a featuring human-like randomized timing patterns, support multi account.
+If you're too lazy to be a clown on Discord, you can use this script_
 ---

 ## Prerequisites